Latest News

 Around 155,000 MW in renewable energy capacity are currently being constructed, down from 186,000 MW one year ago.

-The fact that some capacity previously under construction is now operational can explain why there are apparent reductions in the pipeline of renewable energy development.
+The fact that some capacity previously under construction is now operational can explain some of the apparent reductions in the renewables development pipeline.

 By mid-2025, the operating wind capacity in the United States increased from 150.592 MW.